Mahatir-Ahmed-Tusher/Khoj/README.md

 ### Khoj — AI‑Powered Bengali Fact‑Checking Platform

 An open-source, AI-assisted platform for verifying claims in Bengali.
 Built with Next.js 14, TypeScript, and modern AI/search APIs.
-Crafted for speed, clarity, and credible sourcing — perfect for hackathons and beyond.
+Crafted for speed, clarity, and credible sourcing.

 ---